WindKunai/DATBAC-1-24H/README.md

 ## Contact

-For questions or support, please open do not contact us! <3
+For questions or support, please do not contact us! <3